-As a mesh system, The Orbi RBKE960’s hardware is a bit restrictive.
+The Orbi RBKE960’s hardware is a bit restrictive as a mesh system.

 Like all previous Orbi sets, it includes a router and one more satellite.
-An Orbi router and Orbi satellite can’t neve work as the role of each other.
+An Orbi router and Orbi satellite can never work as the role of each other.
 In other words, if you have two Orbi routers, you can’t use one as a satellite.